kirschem-roche/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 ## Attribute colors

-By default, IGV randomly assigns colors to the attribute values.
+*Optional section.* By default, IGV randomly assigns colors to the attribute values.
 You can optionally specify the colors for attribute values in RGB format for a specific attribute name, a specific value, or as a heatmap scale for numeric columns in monocolor or in two-color heatmap for specified ranges.